hull/hull-connector-template/README.md

 or if you want to contribute to one of Hull's official connectors please fork our repository and issue a PR when work is done.

+Now you are good to jump into details below.
+Good luck!

 ### Repository structure

 This is a reference of how the common boilerplate code structure looks like: